Gordana IvanovicPartner, Employment & Labour Relations

 Expertise Employment & Labour Relations Executive Compensation Litigation & Dispute Resolution Manufacturing Product Liability & Regulation

 Gordana Ivanovic is a skilled employment and labour litigation lawyer with extensive experience acting for clients in the manufacturing and energy sectors.

 Involved in all aspects of litigation, including alternate dispute resolution, Gordana has acted as co-counsel or lead counsel in various trials.
 She routinely assists employers with matters involving wrongful dismissal, employment contracts, terminations and employment standards.
-Gordana prepares documents for all levels of court in Alberta and appears regularly before the Court of Queen’s Bench of Alberta.
+Gordana prepares documents for all levels of court in Alberta and appears regularly before the Court of King’s Bench of Alberta.

 Prior to joining McMillan, Gordana spent many years at a civil litigation firm where she gained extensive experience litigating in the areas of corporate and commercial law, contracts, employment and labour disputes, natural resources, oil and gas, leasing, real estate and insurance.

 Alberta's Human Rights Tribunal sent a strong warning to employers that behave badly by ordering one of the highest general damages awards in its history.

 An overview of a recent Alberta Privacy Commissioner breach notification decision relevant to employee snooping.

 An overview of Alberta's Office of the Information and Privacy Commissioner 11-Year Report.